SaladTechnologies/salad-kitchen-docs/content/docs/rewards/redeeming-your-rewards/259-how-do-i-redeem-my-xeno-gaming-rewards.md

 title: How Do I Redeem My Xeno Gaming Rewards?
 ---

-# How Do I Redeem My Xeno Gaming Rewards?

 Redeeming keys (aka coupons) is actually quite simple.
 The Xeno Gaming rewards on the Salad Storefront have slightly different steps for redemption.